This topic explains how to run a test from the C/C++test command line interface (

 -config "user://My First Configuration"

 -help- Displays help information.
 Does not run testing.

 %LOCALSETTINGS_FILE%for global preferences.
 These settings specify details such as Parasoft DTP settings, email settings, and Team Server settings.

 The options file is a properties file.
 These files can control reporting preferences (who should reports be sent to, how should those reports be labelled, what mail server and domain should be used, etc.) Team Server settings, Parasoft DTP settings, email settings, and more.
 For details on creating options files; see Local Settings (Options) Files.

 -nobuild- Prevents C++test from rebuilding the project before testing it.
 Use this option if the project is already built before the test run.

 -fail- Fails the build by returning a non-zero exit code if violations or setup problems are reported (see Command Line Exit Codes for details about exit codes returned if the process fails).

 -publish- Publishes the report to DTP.
-You can enable sending reports to DTP in the GUI or in the command line mode; see
+You can enable sending reports to DTP in the GUI or in the command line mode; see Connecting to DTP.

 -publishteamserver- Publishes the report to the Team Server.
 The Team Server location can be specified in the GUI or in the options file (described in the